 In this know how guide, we look at what a no claims discount (NCD) is, how it works and whether you should protect it.

-What is a No Claims Discount (NCD)?
+What is a no claims discount (NCD)?

-As the name suggests, drivers who make no claims are eligible for a discount on their yearly premiums, and with RAC Car Insurance this can be anywhere up to 65%.
+Drivers who make no claims are eligible for a discount on their yearly premiums, and with RAC Car Insurance this can be anywhere up to 65%.

-No Claims Discount (NCD) explained
+No claims discount (NCD) explained

 There are a number of factors that can have an impact on your no claims discount.
 For example, if you make a claim then your discount will be reduced and in some cases removed altogether.